markrebec/zuul/README.md

     user = User.find(1)
     user.auth_scope(:character) do
-      has_role_or_higher?(:level_10)  # check if the user is level 10 or greater has_permission?(:dual_wield)    # check if the user has the :dual_wield ability end
+      has_role_or_higher?(:level_10)  # check if the user is level 10 or greater has_permission?(:dual_wield)    # check if the user has the :dual_wield skill end

     user.has_role?(:forum_user)  # this uses the default scope to check for the :forum_user role

-You might then even want to use contextual permissions within that scope so you can do things like assign the `:dual_wield` ability within the context of a weapon (swords, maces, axes, etc.).
+You might then even want to use contextual permissions within that scope so you can do things like assign the `:dual_wield` skill within the context of a weapon (swords, maces, axes, etc.).

 *There are plans to implement some dynamic aliasing, to allow for methods like `has_level?` to be aliased to `has_role?`, but for now you have to use the "role" and "permission" methods.*